David Pocock believes Australian rugby looks past size when it comes to back-row forwards thanks to pioneers Phil Waugh and George Smith.

 The 27-year-old has now found a way to combine his ball-winning skills with those of back-row colleague Hooper, and the two will fight to stymie England’s attacking impetus at every turn on Saturday night.

-Former Wallabies flankers Waugh and Smith assumed Back’s mantle after the Leicester grafter retired, but, while Australia flourished in that area, England have lacked an edge at the breakdown ever since.
+Former Wallabies flankers Waugh and Smith assumed Back’s mantle after the Leicester grafter retired and Australia have flourished in that area.

 Lose on Saturday and England could well be dumped out of the World Cup at the first hurdle and therefore become the worst-performing host nation in tournament history.